dainst/idai-field/README-FEATURES.md

 ![idai-field](img/README-FEATURES-8.png)

-A Harris style matrix is automatically calculated for every trench from its stratigraphical units and their temporal relations.
+A Harris style matrix is automatically calculated for every trench from its stratigraphical units and their temporal or spatial relations.

 ## Image management